 © Hamza Shaikh

-Join us on 8th February 2023 for a private view of our brand new exhibition, Vanishing Points: Architectural Imagination in the Digital Universe, in company of the curators, architect and author of the new RIBA Book Drawing Attention Hamza Shaikh, and Founder of Drawing Matter Niall Hobhouse.
+On 8th February 2023, the Roca London Gallery hosted a private view of Vanishing Points: Architectural Imagination in the Digital Universe exhibition, in company of the curator, architect and author of the new RIBA Book Drawing Attention Hamza Shaikh.

-Vanishing Points features historical architectural drawings from the incredible Drawing Matter archive, alongside a selection of modern works carefully selected by Hamza.
+Vanishing Points exhibition runs until 29th July and features historical architectural drawings from the incredible Drawing Matter archive, alongside a selection of modern works carefully selected by Hamza.
 Within the exhibition, you will find historical pieces juxtaposed with new, to show how drawing has not only been used throughout history to represent and circulate innovative ideas, but how it continues to inspire and push innovation forwards.

 Click here for more information about the exhibition.